abitofhelp/hybrid_app_go/README.md

 ## Overview

 A **professional Go application** demonstrating **hybrid DDD/Clean/Hexagonal architecture** with **strict module boundaries** enforced via Go workspaces and **functional programming** principles using custom **domain-level Result/Option monads** (ZERO external module dependencies in domain layer).

+> **Starter Template:** This project serves as a **starter template for enterprise Go application development**.
+Use the included `scripts/brand_project/brand_project.py` script to generate a new project from this template with your own project name, module paths, and branding.
+See [Creating a New Project](#creating-a-new-project) below.

 This is a **desktop/enterprise application template** showcasing:
 - **5-Layer Hexagonal Architecture** (Domain, Application, Infrastructure, Presentation, Bootstrap)